WAGR SyndromeSymptoms, Doctors, Treatments, Advances & More

 Learn About WAGR Syndrome

-Tatyana Vasilyeva practices in Moscow, Russian Federation.
+Tatyana Vasilyeva practices practicing medicine in Moscow, Russian Federation.
 Ms. Vasilyeva is rated as an Elite expert by MediFind in the treatment of WAGR Syndrome.
-Her top areas of expertise are WAGR Syndrome, Aniridia, Wilms Tumor, and Seckel Syndrome.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses WAGR Syndrome, Aniridia, Wilms Tumor, and Seckel Syndrome.

-Andrey Marakhonov practices in Moscow, Russian Federation.
+Andrey Marakhonov practices practicing medicine in Moscow, Russian Federation.
 Mr. Marakhonov is rated as an Elite expert by MediFind in the treatment of WAGR Syndrome.
-His top areas of expertise are Aniridia, WAGR Syndrome, Seckel Syndrome, and Infantile Neutropenia.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses WAGR Syndrome, Aniridia, Severe Combined Immunodeficiency (SCID), and Infantile Neutropenia.

 Summary: CoRDS, or the Coordination of Rare Diseases at Sanford, is based at Sanford Research in Sioux Falls, South Dakota.
 It provides researchers with a centralized, international patient registry for all rare diseases.
 This program allows patients and researchers to connect as easily as possible to help advance treatments and cures for rare diseases.
 The CoRDS team works with patient advocacy groups, in...